 November 20, 2018 is World Children's Day.

 "When children suffer from severe acute malnutrition, they are more vulnerable to illnesses such as malaria and waterborne diseases," Marie-Pierre Poirier, UNICEF regional director for West and Central Africa said in a statement.

 Hunger is a recurrent scourge in the region, whose growing population grapples with high poverty rates and periodic droughts, the agency said.

 This year the problem was particularly acute across Burkina Faso, Chad, Mali, Mauritania, Niger and Senegal, it added.

 - READ MORE

-- 4. Government to start distributing Covid-19 jabs
+- 7. Counties to start giving Covid-19 jabs this week

 An estimated 6 million people did not have enough to eat across the region during the lean season, according to the U.N. food agency (FAO).